rafatfatima-qa/pizza-ordering-app/README.md

 - A React JS project.

 ## What does this app do?
-- This is a contacts list app in which news have been fetched thru an API.
+- This is a pizza ordering app created using reactjs, we are fetching orders list thru an API, placing an order and Cancelling order in this app.

 ## API used:
  https://order-pizza-api.herokuapp.com/api/orders